BenyaminB/Active_Weather/README.md

 ## To run this app on your local machine
 1. Open terminal
-2. Navigate inside the this project's directory (folder) in your local machine
+2. Navigate to this project's directory (folder) on your local machine
+3. Inside the file, run "npm install" in the terminal
 3. To install dependencies, type "npm install styled-components" on the terminal and press enter.
 Wait a couple of seconds for the dependency to be installed.
 4. Type "npm start" on the terminal
 5. After a couple of seconds you should be able to see the application open on your browser.